 1. See the Acropolis from the Aeropagus

-For some people the Acropolis is free, for example when you're a European citizen under 25 years.
-However, if you're not one of the people who can have a free access, it will cost €20,-.
+For some people, the Acropolis is free, for example when you're a European citizen under 25 years.
+However, if you're not one of the people who can have free access, it will cost €20,-.

-If you don't want to pay this, you can still enjoy the Acropolis for free!
+If you don't want to pay for this, you can still enjoy the Acropolis for free!

 There are many places in the city from which you can get a great view of the Acropolis.
 Especially when it's dark outside, the Acropolis looks magical, because then it's illuminated.

 A great way to see the Acropolis is to go to the Aeropagus.
 You can go there for free and it's located next to the Acropolis.

 Furthermore, you will also get an epic panoramic view over Athens from there!

 Therefore, to save money in Athens, you should really go here!